sccoos/pfm-observable-dashboard/src/index.md

 <p>
 Colored contour lines represent the fraction of raw wastewater forecasted to be at the ocean surface.
 A value of 1 is pure sewage and a value of zero is pure ocean water.
 Click “Play” or use the scroll-bar to the left to see the forecast.

-Values are presented in powers of 10, such that 10<sup>-1</sup> is 1:10 dilution or 10% raw sewage, 10<sup>-3</sup> is 1:1000 dilution, 10<sup>-4</sup> is 1:10,000 dilution, etc.
+Values are presented in powers of 10, such that 10<sup>-1</sup> is 1:10 dilution or 10% raw sewage, 10<sup>-3</sup> is 1:1000 dilution or 0.1% raw sewage, 10<sup>-4</sup> is 1:10,000 dilution or 0.01% raw sewage.

+The dashed white rectangle box represents the region where the model is providing a forecast.
+Outside of this box, no forecast is made.

-Shoreline color represents swimmer risk based on wastewater fraction:  red is high risk, yellow is moderate risk, and green is low risk.
+Shoreline color represents swimmer risk based on wastewater fraction: red is high risk (>0.1% wastewater), yellow is moderate risk, and green is low risk (<0.001% wastewater).
+These values are based on swimmer illness risk probability from <a href="https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2021GH000490" target="_blank">Feddersen et al. (2021)</a>.

-Four swimming locations south to north – Playas Tijuana, Imperial Beach Pier, Silver Strand, and Hotel del Coronado – are labeled with coordinates.
-Click on those locations to see a more detailed forecast.
+Four swimming locations south to north – Playas Tijuana, Imperial Beach Pier, Silver Strand, and Hotel del Coronado – are labeled with large circle.
+Click on the circle to see a more detailed forecast (shown above) at these locations.
+In the graph above, raw wastewater is given in percentages with the high, moderate, and low risk regions indicated with the colored background.

 Questions should be addressed to ffeddersen@ucsd.edu.